knives-knife/Virtual-Pantry-App/README.md

    - The FridgeGUI shows the user the items in the Account's fridge
    - When the add item button is clicked, the user will be navigated to the AddItemGUI
    - When the remove item button is clicked, if an item is selected in the list, the selected item is removed from the Account's fridge

-    **Note: currently does not refresh list in the GUI, but does successfully remove from fridge

 ## **HouseholdGUI**
    - The HouseholodGUI has a bottom banner that allows the user to navigate to other pages.